Inflation in Czech Republic

 Czech Republic - Inflation

-Consumer prices rose 0.2% from the previous month in February, following January’s 1.0% month-on-month increase.
-Data released by the Czech Statistical Office (CSO) revealed that February’s uptick was largely due to higher prices for food and non-alcoholic beverages, and for housing and utilities.
+Consumer prices rose 0.7% from the previous month in May, following April’s 0.1% month-on-month increase.
+Data released by the Czech Statistical Office (CSO) revealed that May’s upturn was largely due to higher prices for food and non-alcoholic beverages.

-Meanwhile, inflation edged up from 2.5% in January to 2.7% in February, a 16-month high.
-As a result, it moved further above the Central Bank’s target of 2.0% but remained within its 1.0%–3.0% tolerance band.
-Annual average inflation ticked up to 2.3% from 2.2% in the previous month.
+Meanwhile, inflation ticked up from 2.8% in April to 2.9% in May.
+As a result, it now lies marginally below the upper bound of the Central Bank’s 1.0%–3.0% tolerance range.
+Annual average inflation inched up to 2.5% from 2.4% in the previous month.

 Czech Republic - Inflation Data